I've been a doorman at gay bars here in Los Angeles for over five years, and I have seen some things.

 The whole scope of life, from joy to sorrow, plays out in gay bars nightly.
 That's true of straight bars too, but I believe that gay bars are special, safe places where queer people can be our truest selves.
 When we weren't accepted in public, bars became a place we could go to be with others like us—to dance and kiss and fuck and love, to mourn and dream.

 When last year a man walked into a gay bar in Orlando and gunned us down in an act so horrifying it seemed like none of us might be safe, the men in my community showed up strong.
-We thought nobody would come that night, but they congregated at the bar, and together we danced and mourned, cried and hugged each other.
+We thought nobody would come that night, but they congregated at the bar, and together we danced and mourned, cried and hugged one another.
 I saw a community that stood up and came together in the face of oppression and sorrow.

 I saw strength.